CREATIVE DIRECTION – MY APPROACH

 The same “can-do” attitude applies for shooting and videography.
 After spending 20 years in a production environment, I feel comfortable working with rented DSLR cameras, and have a fair understanding of lighting techniques.
 Again, if the budget allows, and the distribution method demands it, I would contract the best DP for the job.
 However, I feel confident that my capabilities and creative talents will prove to be the right fit for most digital content.

 With regards to graphics, I rely on my extensive experience with Adobe Photoshop and Adobe Illustrator to help me pitch my projects.
-Once an idea is approved, I then try to find the best vendor to take the concept to another level.
-I have designed logos and numerous other graphic elements as part of my services, many of which have ended as being client facing branding materials.
+Once an idea is approved, I then try to find the best vendor (art director) to take the concept to another level.
+I have designed logos and numerous other graphic elements as part of my services, many of which have ended as being client facing branding materials, but my preference is to hire graphic artists with a stronger skillset in this area.

 (As a work-for-hire, the intellectual property of all original materials stay with my employer/client.)